-The PNAE helps people grow in life, it is an opportunity, a better help that stimulates us to a service where we see what I have planted and see the result.
+The PNAE contributes to people growing in life, it is an opportunity, a better help that stimulates us to a service that we see what I have planted and see the result.
 (AF-06)

-It helps me plant and sell it to the school, and know that I will receive it too.
+It contributes to me planting and selling to school, and knowing that I will receive it too.
 It's a guaranteed sale, the money in your pocket.
 (AF-14)

-The PNAE contributes to the commercialization of our work.
-It helps, because it's something that instead of buying from the middlemen of the markets.
-To give the opportunity, for the people of the municipality to have an extra income, they don't need to go abroad.
+The PNAE contributes to the commercialization of people's work.
+It helps, because it is something that instead of buying from the middlemen of the markets.
+To give the opportunity for the people of the municipality to have an extra income, they don't need to go out.
 (AF-31)